cbahlai/OSRR_course/README.md

 Find the community and tweet to us (me) at #OSRRcourse

 Oh!
 I should cite a license.
-Let's go with [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/)
+Let's go with [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/legalcode)